HEART VALVE SURGERY LIFE INSURANCE – TOO RISKY TO APPROVE?

 These questions will be top of mind after you endure heart valve surgery and we will tackle them in this article.

-There are some life insurance companies which specialize in these types of “high risk” cases.
-They won’t advertise their underwriting guidelines on TV however.
-We work with them everyday, and your best chances for great rates will be with these companies.
+Out of the hundreds of life insurance companies in the United States, only a select few specialize in these types of “high risk” cases.
+They won’t advertise their underwriting guidelines on TV, however.
+We work with them every day, and your best chances for great rates will be with these companies.

-So if you are looking for the best life insurance companies for heart valve patients, you are in the right place.
+So if you are looking for the best life insurance companies for heart valve issues, you are in the right place.

 You will want to apply with an independent underwriting expert who specializes in heart conditions.
 This will give you a higher likelihood of being approved affordably.